reidrac/dan64/docs/index.markdown

 ## Objectives

 The term "8-bit microcomputer" might not be clear enough.
-What I meant with that is that I wanted to build a computer like the ones I grew up in the 80s, the [ZX Spectrum](https://en.wikipedia.org/wiki/ZX_Spectrum), the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) or the [Amstrad
+What I meant with it is that I wanted to build a computer like the ones I grew up in the 80s, the [ZX Spectrum](https://en.wikipedia.org/wiki/ZX_Spectrum), the [Commodore 64](https://en.wikipedia.org/wiki/Commodore_64) or the [Amstrad